foohasmallya/tfx/docs/guide/index.md

 physically is on a filesystem.

-For instance, the *Example* artifact type may represent Examples materialized in TFRecord of `tensorflow::Example` protocol buffer, CSV, JSON, or any other physical format.
-Regardless, the way Examples are used in a pipeline is exactly the same: being analyzed to generate statistics, being validated against expected schema, being pre-processed in advance to training, and being supplied to a Trainer to training models, and so forth.
-Likewise, the *Model* artifact type may represent trained model objects exported in various physical formats such as TensorFlow SavedModel, ONNX, PMML or PKL (of various types of model objects in Python).
+For instance, the *Example* artifact type may represent Examples materialized in `TFRecord` of `tensorflow::Example` protocol buffer, `CSV`, `JSON`, or any other physical format.
+Regardless, the way *Examples* are used in a pipeline is exactly the same: being analyzed to generate statistics, being validated against expected schema, being pre-processed in advance to training, and being supplied to a Trainer to training models, and so forth.
+Likewise, the *Model* artifact type may represent trained model objects exported in various physical formats such as TensorFlow `SavedModel`, `ONNX`, `PMML` or `PKL` (of various types of model objects in Python).
 In any case, models are always to be evaluated, analyzed and deployed for serving in pipelines.

-**Note:** As of TFX 0.14, *Examples* artifact is assumed to be `tensorflow::Example` protocol buffer in gzip-compressed TFRecord format. *Model* artifact is assumed to be TensorFlow SavedModel.
+**Note:** As of TFX 0.14, the *Examples* artifact is assumed to be `tensorflow::Example` protocol buffer in gzip-compressed TFRecord format. `Model` artifact is assumed to be TensorFlow `SavedModel`.
 Future versions of TFX may expand those artifact types to support more variants.

-In order to differentiate such possible variants of the same **artifact type**, the ML Metadata defines a set of **artifact properties**.
-For instance, one such **artifact property** for an *Examples* artifact may be *format*, whose values may be one of `TFRecord`, `JSON`, `CSV`, and so forth.
-Artifacts of type *Examples* can always be passed to a component that is designed to take Examples as an input artifact (for example, a Trainer).
-However, the actual implementation of the consuming component may adjust its behavior in response to a particular value of the *format* property, or simply raise a runtime error if it doesn’t have implementation to process the particular format of the Examples.
+In order to differentiate such variants of the same **artifact type**, the ML Metadata defines a set of **artifact properties**.
+For instance, one such **artifact property** for an *Examples* artifact may be the format.
+The format may be `TFRecord`, `JSON`, `CSV`, etc. Artifacts of type *Examples* can always be passed to a component that is designed to take *Examples* as an input artifact (Ex: a Trainer).
+However, the actual implementation of the consuming component may adjust its behavior in response to a particular value of the format property, or simply raise a runtime error if it doesn’t have implementation to process the particular format of the Examples.

 In summary, **artifact types** define the ontology of **artifacts** in the